tonidy/signup-web/README.txt

 Known limitations
 - Portrait and landscape device layout are same
-- I couldn't make portrait and landscape layout to be different layout, because Bootstrap 3.3.7 (from base code version) doesn't landscape layout.
+- I couldn't make portrait and landscape layout to be different layout, because Bootstrap 3.3.7 (from base code version) doesn't have a landscape layout.